88plug/wireguard-adguard-unbound/README.md

 ## Overview

-Welcome to the AdGuard-Unbound-WG-Easy project, a comprehensive Docker Compose setup designed for robust network security and privacy.
+Welcome to the Wireguard - AdGuard - Unbound project, a comprehensive Docker Compose setup designed for robust network security and privacy.
 This repository includes configurations for AdGuard Home, Unbound, and WireGuard via WG-Easy.

 ## Features